Eomm/blog-posts/posts/bonus-fastify-encapsulation.md

 # The Complete Guide to the Fastify Plugin System

-The most important feature of Fastify is the Plugin System and the encapsulation concept.
+One of the most important differentiating features of Fastify is its Plugin System and the encapsulation concept.
 These two features are synonymous as we are talking about the same thing.

 The Plugin System is a powerful tool that allows you to build a modular application.